 Our main focus will be the completion of development of the EGP-437 Combination Product for the treatment of non-infectious anterior uveitis and all related tasks required to submit a NDA submission.
 We estimate that the time required will take approximately 24 months from first patient enrollment of the confirmatory pivotal trial.
 Prior to submitting the NDA, we must complete: (i) a confirmatory pivotal trial in non-infectious anterior uveitis patients and (ii) have safety data for a minimum of 300 subjects treated at the same or a higher dose than the one that will be sought for product labeling and followed for eight weeks.
 Thus far, we believe about 210 subjects qualify for the safety data requirement.
 We believe that the confirmatory trial will include more than the number of subjects required to fulfill this milestone.
 We estimate that this trial should take about 15 months to complete from the time that the first subject is enrolled.
-We anticipate fulfilling these two clinical requirements in the first half of 2016.
+We anticipate fulfilling these two clinical requirements by the end of the third quarter of 2016.

 In addition, prior to commercialization, two further clinical requirements must be completed.
 These are a corneal endothelial cell (CEC) count safety study on 100 eyes and collect safety data from an additional minimum 200 subjects for a total of 500 subjects treated at the dose or higher sought for product labeling which must be followed for eight weeks.
-Additional subjects will come from the CEC trial and Phase 2 proof-of-concept trials for other ocular inflammatory conditions.
-We anticipate meeting these clinical requirements in the first half of 2016.